-Creamy Chicken with Sun Dried Tomatoes Ingredients
+Chicken with Sun Dried Tomatoes

-- Sun Dried Tomatoes
+Chicken with Sun Dried Tomatoes Ingredients

 How To Make This Creamy Chicken

-- Add the chicken stock and deglaze the pan.
-Use a wooden spoon to scrape the bottom of the skillet to remove the brown bits stuck at the bottom.
+- Deglaze: Add the chicken stock to the pan.
+Using a wooden spoon, scrape the bottom of the skillet to remove any brown bits.
+Simmer for a few minutes, then add the artichoke hearts and the cream and bring to a boil.

-Tips For Making Perfect Pan Seared Chicken
+How To Make The Perfect Pan Seared Chicken

 - The key to perfect pan seared chicken is to keep the chicken pieces at about the same thickness so they cook evenly.
 You can do this by pounding the chicken with a mallet (about 1/2-inch thick) or by cutting the chicken breasts in half lengthwise.
 If you don’t have a mallet, a rolling pin or even a wine bottle can do the trick!

-Creamy Chicken Recipe Tips
+Sun Dried Tomato Chicken Recipe Tips

 - Deglazing removes the bits stuck at the bottom of the skillet.
 Those brown bits are pure flavor!!